The Impact of Question Framing on the Performance of Automatic Occupation Coding: Background

-For instance, from the 1950s until 2024, the U.S. Census and the American Community Survey (ACS) asked between one and three occupational questions, with the wording of the first question changing only once in 2018, from “What kind of work was he doing?” to “What was this person's main occupation?” \citep{ipums_usa_v15}.
-In contrast, over the same period in Germany, sixteen different question formulations were employed across the Census and Mikrozensus, typically involving one or two questions (see Table 1A in the Appendix) \citep{forschungsdatenzentrum_mikrozensus, zensus2022, zensus2011, zensus_1987, forschungsdatenzentrum_vz1970}.
+From the 1950s until 2024, the U.S. Census and the American Community Survey (ACS) asked between one and three occupational questions, altering the first only once, in 2018, from “What kind of work was he doing?” to “What was this person's main occupation?” \citep{ipums_usa_v15}.
+Germany, by contrast, tried sixteen different formulations across the Census and the Mikrozensus (see Table 1A in the Appendix) \citep{forschungsdatenzentrum_vz1970, forschungsdatenzentrum_mikrozensus, zensus_1987, zensus2011, zensus2022}.
+A broader review on the 33 studies in the United States and Europe \citep{Tijdens2014} showed that precise wording of the first question varied although most asked for an “occupation/job title”.
+In contrast, German panel studies prefer "occupational task"-oriented wording \citep{Schneider2022}, and the Swiss Household Panel revised its German-language item in 2014 while leaving the French, Italian, and English versions untouched \citep{Tillmann2021}.
+Even a single multinational Labour Force Survey (LFS) is inconsistent: the 2024 Swedish one asked "Into which occupation would you classify your work?", whereas LFS Luxembourg in 2021 - "Which occupational task did you perform during the reporting week?
+Please state the exact title," and LFS Portugal in 2021 -"What is your occupation?

-There is similar diversity in other surveys. \citet{Tijdens2014} systematically compared occupational questions across 33 surveys in the USA and Europe, finding that 25 surveys asked at least one open-ended question, while 14 used two questions.
-The precise wording of the first question varied widely among the 25 surveys using open questions, although most surveys asked directly for "occupation/job title."
-In contrast, \citet{Schneider2022} compared the occupational questions in eight major German panel surveys, revealing that seven of them asked about "occupational tasks" rather than job titles, with some providing instructions or examples specifying that job titles should be included in the response.
-Meanwhile, the Swiss Household Panel \citep{Tillmann2021}, conducted in four languages—French, German, Italian, and English—changed the wording of the occupational question in 2014, but only for German-speaking respondents.

-Even within a single survey, occupational questions can differ.
-The EU Labour Force Survey (LFS), conducted across 34 European countries by national statistical agencies, ultimately codes all responses into the international ISCO classification system, aiming for comparability.
-However, the framing of the occupational questions differs by country.
-For example, in 2024, LFS Sweden asked, "Into which occupation would you classify your work?
-If the respondent has difficulty in answering: What do you call yourself when other people ask what your job is?"
-In contrast, LFS Luxembourg in 2021 asked, "Which occupational task did you perform during the reporting week?
-Please state the exact title," while LFS Portugal in 2021 posed the question, "What is your occupation?
 Please be as comprehensive and detailed as possible and describe the functions or tasks you perform" \citep{EU-LFS-questionnaires}.

-In summary, despite nearly 200 years of inclusion in major national data collection initiatives, occupational questions continue to exhibit significant diversity in formulation, both internationally and within individual countries.
-As early as 1949, the ILO emphasized the need for better-worded questions due to concerns over data quality.
-Yet current recommendations, while endorsing the use of two questions, leave the precise formulation to the discretion of individual users.
-In the next section, we examine the consequences of these varied approaches.